patri-carrasco/Python-Data-Science-Project/README.md

 You how to perform principal component analysis (PCA) in Python using the scikit-learn package.
 PCA represents a powerful learning approach that enables the analysis of high-dimensional data as well as reveal the contribution of descriptors in governing the distribution of data clusters.
 Particularly, we will be creating PCA scree plot, scores plot and loadings plot.

+# How to Plot an ROC Curve in Python | Machine Learning in Python

+You how to plot the Receiver Operating Characteristic (ROC) curve in Python using the scikit-learn package.
+I will also you how to calculate the area under an ROC (AUROC) curve.
+In the tutorial, we will be comparing 2 classifiers via the ROC curve and the AUROC values.